+With our innovative solutions, we are responding to the global challenges in healthcare and the need to safeguard an adequate food supply.
+The success is based on excellence in research and development (R&D).
 The know-how and skills of our employees are our most valuable resource in this endeavor.
 We develop new molecules and technologies in the research-intensive fields of medicine and modern agriculture and invest continuously in research and development projects.

-Research and Development Expenses 2018
+Research and Development Expenses 2019

 Patents Protect Bayer’s Intellectual Property

 Globally reliable protection of intellectual property rights is particularly relevant for an innovation company like Bayer.
 We therefore endeavor to obtain patent protection for our products and technologies in the major markets depending on the legal framework.